This document gives more detail about the integration step of installing the New Relic Python agent.

 The above should, whenever possible, precede any imports for modules which are going to be instrumented.
 For some web frameworks, including Flask, this is mandatory.
 The instrumentation will not work correctly if not placed before all imports which cause code from that framework to be imported.

-If you do not use the wrapper script, but still wish to use the environment variables
+If you do not use the admin script, but still wish to use the environment variables

 NEW_RELIC_ENVIRONMENT to configure the agent, you can call the